 Obesity.
-Asthma is more frequently observed in obese subjects (Body Mass Index > 30 kg/m2) and is more difficult to control127-130.
+Asthma is more frequently observed in obese subjects (Body Mass Index > 30 kg/m2) and is more difficult to control^{124-127,134}.
 Obese people with asthma have lower lung function and more co-morbidities compared with normal weight people with asthma131.
 The use of systemic glucocorticosteroids and a sedentary lifestyle may promote obesity in severe asthma patients, but in most instances, obesity precedes the development of asthma.

 How obesity promotes the development of asthma is still uncertain but it may result from the combined effects of various factors.
-It has been proposed that obesity could influence airway function due to its effect on lung mechanics, development of a pro-inflammatory state, in addition to genetic, developmental, hormonal or neurogenic influences.^{35,132-133} In this regard, obese patients have a reduced expiratory reserve volume, a pattern of breathing which may possibly alter airway smooth muscle plasticity and airway function34.
-Furthermore, the release by adipocytes of various pro-inflammatory cytokines and mediators such as interleukin-6, tumor necrosis factor (TNF)- α , eotaxin, and leptin, combined with a lower level of anti-inflammatory adipokines in obese subjects can favor a systemic inflammatory state although it is unknown how this could influence airway function134-135.
+It has been proposed that obesity could influence airway function due to its effect on lung mechanics, development of a pro-inflammatory state, in addition to genetic, developmental, hormonal or neurogenic influences^{35,129,130}.
+In this regard, obese patients have a reduced expiratory reserve volume, a pattern of breathing that may possibly alter airway smooth muscle plasticity and airway function34.
+Furthermore, the release by adipocytes of various pro-inflammatory cytokines and mediators such as interleukin-6, tumor necrosis factor (TNF)- α , eotaxin, and leptin, combined with a lower level of anti-inflammatory adipokines in obese subjects can favor a systemic inflammatory state although it is unknown how this could influence airway function^{131,132}.